Behavior

 Section titled “Error handling and exits”- Exceptions inside benchmarks bubble up with context; failing cases never poison other variants.

-applies thresholds during comparisons and exits non-zero when budgets are exceeded—ideal for CI.
+--fail-faststops the run on the first error.--fail-on mean:7%,p99:12%applies thresholds during comparisons and exits non-zero when budgets are exceeded—ideal for CI.

 Reporting highlights